hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 of ``vsc-rproject create`` by providing additional command-line arguments.
 You can specify ``--location`` to create your project in a different location.
 The ``--cran`` argument can be used to provide a specific CRAN mirror for your project.
-Finally ``--march`` allows you to choose a different the microarchitecture optimization for your project.
+Finally ``--march`` allows you to choose a different microarchitecture optimization for your project.